mozzarellaV8/agora-marketplace/poisson-weekly.md

 In the third model, I tried adding `month` and `wk` as independent variables, while keeping the variance set to mu^2.
 The `wk` variable describes which week of a particular month a count was taken (e.g. 1st week of month, 3rd week of month).

-Perhaps this points out of weakness in how I binned the counts to weeks.
-The total came out to 48 weeks per year rather than 52, because I assigned extracted counts based on an assumption of there being 4 weeks per month.
+Perhaps this points to a weakness in how I binned the counts to weeks.
+The total came out to 48 weeks per year rather than 52 - because I assigned extracted counts based on an assumption of there being 4 weeks per month.

 ``` {R}
 qmw03 <- glm(count ~ week + month + wk, data = wk,